gnosischain/documentation/docs/tools/oracles/api3.md

 [Click here to read more about Managed dAPIs](https://docs.api3.org/reference/dapis/understand/managed.html).

-### Subscribing to dAPIs
+### Subscribing to Self-funded dAPIs

-The API3 Market lets users access both Self-funded and Managed dAPIs.

 :::note Info

 While Managed dAPIs are just available on mainnets, Self-funded dAPIs are available on both mainnets and testnets.
 The process to read from a dAPI proxy remains same for both Self-funded and Managed dAPIs.

 :::

+The API3 Market lets users access both Self-funded and Managed dAPIs.

 With Self-funded dAPIs, you can fund the dAPI with your own funds.
 The amount of gas you supply will determine how long your dAPI will be available for use.
 If you run out of gas, you can fund the dAPI again to keep it available for use.